Spreadsheets

 CLI command What it does Available inside exec?

-witan xlsx render High-fidelity PNG/WebP of a cell range Yes: xlsx.previewStyles(wb, range)
+witan xlsx render PNG/WebP image of a sheet-qualified range for supported worksheet, drawing, and chart features Yes: xlsx.previewStyles(wb, range)

-render, calc, and lint exist as standalone commands for quick checks and CI.
-The vast majority of agent work runs through exec, where a single script can write, recalculate, lint, and screenshot in one round-trip.
+render, calc, and lint exist as standalone commands for direct checks and CI.
+Agent-driven workbook edits usually run through exec, where a single script can write, recalculate, lint, and render in one request.

 The workbook handle: wb